cgpayne/electropsychographer/README.md

 ![](https://raw.githubusercontent.com/cgpayne/electropsychographer/master/markdown_images/cond1_fold0_UMAP_HC_SZ.png)

-where blue are the health controls, and orange are the patients with schizophrenia, and these results generalizes to the two other conditions.
+where blue are the health controls, and orange are the patients with schizophrenia - and these results generalizes to the two other conditions.

 Although the preliminary results are disappointing so far, there is considerable potential that a new model can be built which finds a signature, and I am not prepared to make a hard conclusion on the acceptance of the null hypothesis of this project without further analysis and modelling.